coq/ceps/text/052-platform-release-cycle.md

 Coq between the `VX+beta1` and `VX.0` tags.
 The reasons are, most important
 last:
 - users have better things to do, frankly
-- one month is short, especially with Christmas, summer holydays or conferences around (our beta period is December or May)
+- one month is short, especially with Christmas, summer holidays or conferences around (our beta period is December or May)
 - in order to test Coq you are likely to need a bunch of Coq packages, and they are typically only available after the beta period is over

 Moreover the "beta period" has also been seen by devs as a time frame where they can still change many things.
-As a results users are even less happy to spend time working on a moving target.
+As a result, users are even less happy to spend time working on a moving target.

 Finally, due to the cost of backporting breaking changes from the master